maciej-makowski/giphy-rs/README.md

 This library provides Rust wrapper for [Giphy HTTP API]

-## Features
+## API Features
 Version `0.4.0` is feature complete and allows to search and retrieve GIFs from [Giphy] both in synchronous and asynchronous style.
 See [Crate documentation] and examples for details.
 Stickers API and posting GIFs is currently not supported.

 This library is still under development and the API is subject to change.
-Since [Giphy] does not specify the parts of GIF object that are optional, there is potentially still an issue with response object model, where actual objects returned by API may not be possible to deserialize into Rust.
-I am making an active effort to integration-test the library an make sure that the response model is complete, but if you run into an JSON deserialization error, create an issue with the object ID / request params and I will patch the response model.
+Since [Giphy] does not specify optional parts of GIF object, there might still be an issue with response model where objects returned by API may not be deserialised.
+I am making an active effort to integration-test the library to make sure the response model is complete.
+If you run into an JSON deserialization error, please create an issue with the object ID / request params and I will patch the response model.

+## Features

 ## Usage and examples
 See [Crate documentation] and [examples]